 -Peter Giuliano, Chief Research Officer at the Specialty Coffee Association and Executive Director of the Coffee Science Foundation

 Giuliano adds that the optimal proportion is for a filter basket to hold 55 grams of coffee for every one liter of water.
 What does this mean for you?
 Well, it's certainly difficult for most buyers to ascertain these numbers, so check out our product round-ups or refer to SCA-approved coffee makers.
 Most importantly, know that a bigger coffee maker isn't necessarily better—in fact, it can often be the opposite.

 03 of 10

 Best High-End: Technivorm Moccamaster Coffee Maker

-The hot plate on the model may be its most unique feature, since it is engineered to roll the heat into the coffee in a way that won’t scorch or overcook it, while keeping it at your choice of an even 175 or 185 degrees.
+The Moccamaster's hot plate may be its most unique feature, since it is engineered to roll the heat into the coffee in a way that won’t scorch or overcook it, while keeping it at your choice of an even 175 or 185 degrees.
 After 1 hour and 40 minutes, the hot plate will turn off, so you won’t come home to a burned carafe.

 04 of 10

-Best for a Quick Cup: BUNN NHS Velocity Brew 10-Cup Home Coffee Brewer
+Best for a Quick Cup: BUNN GRB Velocity Brew 10-Cup Home Coffee Brewer

 The BUNN name might seem familiar since BUNN coffee makers have been gracing diners, restaurants, and commercial kitchens for decades.
 This home brewer uses the technology of commercial machines and brings it to the home kitchen, where this speedy coffee maker can brew a full 10-cup pot of coffee in about three minutes.
 You’ll barely have time to find your favorite coffee mug.